 Arjun Mk1 would only enter service in 2004 with the Indian army.
 Only 124 of the Mk1 variant were ordered.
 Less number didnt mean it wasn’t a capable tank.
 Its domestically developed Kanchan armor withstood hits from 3BM-42 Mango APFSDS round, the best the Russians exported.
 It sported FCS and gunner’s sight designed by Sagem, whereas the commander has his own panoramic sight.
 A crew of 4 operates the tank, it is commanded by a commander, driven by a driver and the main gun is operated by the gunner and the rounds are loaded by the loader.

 A follow on order for MK1 was planned but never placed, but an improved Mk2 variant was ordered.
 The Mk2 sported around 60 improvements over the Mk1 and reduced imported content considerably.
 It sported domestically made sights, FCS, a new ERA, a better engine and several small and unseen improvements internally.
 Around 120 or so were ordered initially, but another 118 have been ordered as per speculations.
-Several other variants of Arjun are under development too.
+Several other variants of Arjun are now available.
 A bridge layer variant has been completed along with an self propelled howitzer using 130mm Catapult gun.
-A combat engineering vehicle is under development.
-With Denel out of blacklist, of the Indian MoD, there are chances that Bhim SPH ie Arjun chassis equipped with Denel T6 turret might be revived as well.
+A combat engineering vehicle is also available.
+The most promising variant Bhim, with a Denel 155mm howitzer stands cancelled due to blacklisting.

 Bhim SPH (Credits-On the pic)